okta/okta-sdk-java/MIGRATING_v2_to_v3.md

 ### Package `com.okta.sdk.resource.policy.PolicyList`

-Interface has been replaced by `com.okta.sdk.resource.authorization.server.AuthorizationServerPolicyList`
+The Interface has been removed.
+The Interface `com.okta.sdk.resource.authorization.server.AuthorizationServerPolicyList` should be used instead.

 ### Package `com.okta.sdk.resource.user.factor.CustomHotpUserFactor`